 The use of beer [Bier] or sausage [Wurst] in various expressions, like this one, can also help us understand how important a particular word is in German culture.
 The selection of words for either phrases or idioms opens up a window into the daily life of this culture, as well as the important moments in its history.

-Instead of simply saying ‘my aunt’s house,’ you would say, ‘the house of my aunt’ [Das Haus meiner Tante].
-As with the cooking example, by learning this phrase, Mango gives you the tools to structure your own sentences in the future.
-With this example, you’ll know how to show possession when speaking German.
+For example, here, instead of simply saying ‘my aunt’s house,’ you would say, ‘the house of my aunt’ [Das Haus meiner Tante].
+As with the cooking example from above, by learning this phrase, Mango gives you the tools to structure your own sentences in the future; you’ll now know how to show possession when speaking German.

 Hello and goodbye

 In Mandarin Chinese, to say ‘hello’ you would say 你好 ‘nǐ hǎo.’
 Although this is understood to mean ‘hello,’ it literally translates to, ‘you good.’
-What is interesting about this phrase (and Chinese in general) is that the language is contextual, like we saw with Japanese.
+This phrase is a great example of how contextual languages can be, like we saw with Japanese.
 ‘Nǐ hǎo’ is the phrase used for greeting, but by learning the literal translation, you have the tools to form further sentences.
 For example, by learning I [‘wǒ’], you can say ‘I am good’ [我好].
 English and Chinese aren’t so different after all!

 Thai is another great example of a contextual language, as demonstrated in the greeting ‘Nice to meet you.’
 ‘You’ is omitted in the literal translation of Thai greetings, as it is understood that one would say this greeting to a ‘you’ in a conversation.